The 90% CI-floor: the uncertainty figure Rankquant publishes

 6. What users see on the product page

-- Statistical ties: products within 0.05 on CI-floor are bracketed as "statistically similar" rather than ordinally ranked.
+- Statistical ties: products within 0.05 of each other on that published floor are bracketed as "statistically similar" rather than read as ordinally separated.

 7. A note on one-tailed vs two-tailed

 The CI-floor uses the one-tailed 90% critical value z = 1.645.
 Why one- tailed?
-Because we're asking a one-tailed question: "what's a defensibly-low estimate of this product's quality?"
-We don't care about the upper bound; no one gets promoted in our rankings by having a lucky ceiling.
-Two-tailed would correspond to z = 1.960, giving a 95% symmetric CI; we specifically don't want that because it over-penalizes products with upside uncertainty.
+Because the floor answers a one-tailed question: "what's a defensibly-low estimate of this product's quality?"
+The upper bound isn't interesting — a lucky ceiling is not evidence of anything, and no figure on this site reads one.
+Two-tailed would correspond to z = 1.960, giving a 95% symmetric CI; quoting that as the floor would overstate how little we know about items whose uncertainty we only care about in one direction.

 Frequently asked questions